jod35/Fast-Food-Fast/README.md

  /api/order/ID | DELETE | delete an order with an id /api/orders/complete/ | GET | all orders that are complete
  /api/order/complete/ID | PATCH | mark an order as complete
+ /api/users/| GET | get all user accounts /api/user/username | GET | get a user with a username /api/user/username | PATCH | update user credentials except for the password